 Penn State Hoops Defense Causes Chaos In Season Opener

-Full-court pressure was a staple for head coach Mike Rhoades’ team in his first year as the Penn State men’s basketball head coach and in the first game of his second season, his defense was once again a nightmare for its opponent.
+Full-court pressure was a staple for head coach Mike Rhoades’ team in his first year as the Penn State men’s basketball head coach, and in the first game of his second season, his defense was once again a nightmare for its opponent.

 In Penn State’s season-opening 108-66 win over Binghamton Monday night, the Nittany Lions forced 21 turnovers in the game and held the Bearcats to 32.1% shooting from the field in the first half.

-Having an aggressive defense has been an important piece of the Rhoades-coached teams, and his philosophy proved to be successful on the opening night of the 2024-25 season, something he prepared for over the offseason.
+Having an aggressive defense has been an important piece of Rhoades-coached teams, and his philosophy proved to be successful on the opening night of the 2024-25 season, something he prepared for over the offseason.

 “We recruited our guys specifically to be able to guard multiple players and positions.
 That gives you versatility, that gives you options.
 You can keep it on and do it differently,” Rhoades said.